ReSummit/Seismos/README.md

 An evolution of the Zebra keyboard, but can be used for everyday typing.
 Switch between ortholinear for macro keypads and staggered for typing on the go.

-Since this design utilizes daughter boards, you can even choose to move the columns around with a different rail system from the example one provided (stable case design coming soon).
+Since this design utilizes daughter boards, you can even choose to move the columns around with a different rail system from the example one provided.

 Allows for an interchangeable configuration between 4 and 5 row keys per column.
 With both halves of the keyboard, you can have a maximum of 68 keys (+2 encoder switches).

-**UPDATE** (2023_12_5): If you had downloaded gerber files before this date, ***redownload*** the files as the RGB lights were not wired correctly.
+**NOTE:** If you had downloaded gerber files before December 5th, 2023, ***redownload*** the files as the RGB lights were not wired correctly.
 Apparently KiCAD displays the back side from the top perspective... doh!
 This is fixed.
 I also fixed the power switch so that sliding it up turns on the keyboard rather than this not being congruent on both sides.

 ## Pictures / Example Column Shifts:
 <div style="display: flex; justify-content: center;">